Attendance Officer: Mrs. C Smith

 If no improvement is recorded then the following intervention stages are triggered:

-- If the attendance continues to fall below 90% (Persistent Absence Threshold) you will be contacted to attend a meeting in school with the Attendance Officer and the Local Authority Educational Welfare Officer (EWO).
+If the attendance continues to fall below 92% (Persistent Absence Threshold) you will be contacted to attend a meeting with the Attendance Officer.
 A plan/set of strategies will be put in place to encourage good attendance as a supportive measure.

-Attendance at Post 16 is calculated on attendance to timetabled lessons and will be subject to the following action chart.
+Attendance at Post 16 is calculated on attendance to timetabled lessons.
+Please speak to Mrs Buckley if you have any queries.